 Sapporo is known as the largest city in Hokkaido with a population of about 2 million people.
 While it plays a role as a political and economic center, it also boasts a range of tourist attractions and popular spots which attract people from around the world.
 Sapporo Clock Tower is an iconic landmark with 130 years of history which is designated as a National Important Cultural Property.
 Goryokaku refers to a historical spot featuring a star-shaped fort located in a peaceful park known as a popular cherry blossom viewing spot in spring.
 Susukino is a lively drinking district that offers a range of entertaining experiences as well as a number of Izakaya bars.
 Sapporo Snow Festival is a symbolic annual festival held in February that fascinates visitors with incredible exhibitions of ice sculptures!
 Don’t forget to try fresh seafood and local specialties, including high-quality crabs and Sapporo Miso ramen!

 To enjoy Sapporo to the fullest, take a guided tour!
 The guide will pick you up at your hotel and you can explore the downtown area with popular tourist spots, the central wholesale market, shrines, and parks!

 2. Shibuya Crossing

 Located in the Shibuya area in Tokyo, Shibuya Crossing is widely known as the busiest crossing in the world.
-It consists of 5 cross roads which allow pedestrians to come and go in every direction of the crossing.
+It consists of 5 crossroads that allow pedestrians to come and go in every direction of the crossing.
 At the busiest time of the day, more than 3,000 people are estimated to cross it at the same time without bumping into each other, which creates an incredible view!
-Shibuya Scramble Square is a giant shopping complex which features Shibuya Sky, a popular observation deck offering 360-degree views of the iconic crossing as well as Shibuya district full of skyscrapers!
+Shibuya Scramble Square is a giant shopping complex that features Shibuya Sky, a popular observation deck offering 360-degree views of the iconic crossing as well as the Shibuya district full of skyscrapers!

 3. Yokohama Minatomirai